The traditional perimeter-based approach to network security has failed to adequately protect organizations. A new approach is needed.

-This is why, increasingly, forward-looking organizations are considering a new approach to network security – a Software-Defined Perimeter model.
+This is why, increasingly, forward-looking organizations are considering a new approach to network security.

 What is a Software-Defined Perimeter?

-Based on work done within the U.S. Department of Defense, the Software-Defined Perimeter is a security framework designed to provide on-demand, dynamically provisioned secure network segmentation.
-A Software-Defined Perimeter is a network security model that dynamically creates one-to-one network connections between the user and the resources they access.
-Everything else is invisible including the system itself.
+Based on work done within the U.S. Department of Defense, the Software-Defined Perimeter is a security framework designed to micro-segment network access.
+A Software-Defined Perimeter dynamically creates one-to-one network connections between the user and the resources they access.

 It ensures that all endpoints attempting to access a given infrastructure are authenticated and authorized prior to being able to access any resources on the network.
 All unauthorized network resources are made inaccessible.
 This not only applies the principle of least privilege to the network, it also reduces the attack surface area by hiding network resources from unauthorized or unauthenticated users.

-The Software-Defined Perimeter model has gained considerable momentum across the security community.
+The Zero Trust, Software-Defined Perimeter is becoming the de-facto standard for secure network access.
 Industry analysts are touting this new approach based on its ability to increase your security, while at the same time easing the operational burdens associated with traditional network security and simplifying your environment.

 - Gartner says that SDP enables organizations to provide people-centric, manageable, secure and agile access to networked systems.
 It is easier and less costly to deploy than firewalls, VPN concentrators and other bolt-in technologies.”